Welcome

 What will happen when I contact you?

 When you make an enquiry, I will contact you by telephone or email to arrange a time for the call that's helpful to you.
-If you have a preferred initial contact method, just let me know you'd like it to be by phone or email by popping it into your enquiry.
-We will then arrange a convenient date and time for our first session which can be in-person or remotely by telephone or Zoom.
+If you have a preferred initial contact method, just let me know you'd like it to be phone or email by including this in your enquiry.

 How many sessions will I need?